Matt McDonough: High school and personal life

 McDonough attended Linn-Mar High School in Marion, Iowa.
 His career high school record was 151-15.
-McDonough was a three-time high school wrestling state champion and four-time state placewinner for Linn-Mar under head coach Doug Streicher.
-As a freshman, McDonough was a teammate of Jay Borschel, four time Iowa state champion, undefeated NCAA champion (2009–2010) and subject of the non-fiction wrestling book Four Days to Glory.
+McDonough was a three-time Iowa wrestling state champion and four-time state place winner for Linn-Mar under head coach Doug Streicher.
+As a freshman, McDonough was a teammate of Jay Borschel, a four-time Iowa state champion, undefeated NCAA champion (2009–2010) and subject of the non-fiction wrestling book Four Days to Glory.
 McDonough's father Mike wrestled for Iowa in the 1970s.

 College career

 2009–2010

-McDonough made a surprise drop to 125 pounds as a freshman after competing his first year (when he was redshirting) at 141.
+McDonough made a surprise drop to 125 pounds as a freshman after competing his first year (when he was redshirting) at 133.
 After winning the starting spot in the Iowa Hawkeye lineup, McDonough achieved 23 dual victories as a team, including a record of 11-0 on his home mat at Carver–Hawkeye Arena.
 He also won a title at Northwestern University's Midlands Wrestling Tournament.
 McDonough received his first loss and only loss on the year in the Big Ten conference finals where returning NCAA champion Angel Escobedo defeated him.
 McDonough ended his season by winning the NCAA title over fellow freshman Andrew Long, of Iowa State.